top of page

 Understanding the mechanism of semi-coordinated transcriptional bursting and how it drives development

-In recent years, allele-specific single-cell RNA-seq (scRNA-seq) analysis has demonstrated widespread dynamic random monoallelic expression of autosomal genes (aRME) in different cell types.
-However, the prevalence of dynamic aRME during pre-gastrulation development remains unknown.
 We found that dynamic aRME is widespread in different lineages of pre-gastrulation embryos.
 Additionally, the origin of dynamic aRME remains poorly understood.
 Theoretically, it is believed that independent transcriptional bursting from each allele leads to the dynamic aRME.
 However, the kinetics of allele- specific bursting and its relation to the dynamic aRME remains poorly understood.
 Recently, through genome-wide profiling of allele-specific burst kinetics, we show that allelic burst is not perfectly independent, instead it happens in semi-coordinated fashion.
-Importantly, we show that semi-coordinated allelic bursting of the genes, particularly with low burst frequency, leads to frequent asynchronous allelic bursting, thereby shaping the landscape of dynamic aRME.

 Picture 2.png